aws-amplify/amplify-js/docs/index.md

 ## Examples

-AWS Amplify supports many category scenarios such as Auth, Analytics, APIs and Storage as outlined in the [Developer Guide](docs/media/developer_guide.md).
+AWS Amplify supports many category scenarios such as Auth, Analytics, APIs and Storage as outlined in the Developer Guides.
 A couple of samples are below.

 ### 1. Collect user session metrics